zwettemaan/CRDT_ES/scripts/README.md

 ```
 `sample.jsx` will only work with the `CreativeDeveloperTools_ES` folder alongside it.
 Run `sample.jsx` from the host app.

-All it will currently do is run through a bunch of tests from `crtdtes_test.jsx`, which contains some helpful sample code.
+All it will currently do is run through a bunch of tests from `crtdtes_test.jsx`, which also contains some helpful sample code.
 Please
 inspect this file for some better insights into the functionality provided.

 ## Installing Creative Developer Tools for ExtendScript

 Copy the _CreativeDeveloperTools_ES_ subfolder to reside next to your own script (`.jsx`).
 Use your text editor and look in the `sample.jsx` and `credtes_test.jsx` text files for example code.

 Modify your script and at the top, add the lines
 ```
 // Load the DLL
 //@include "CreativeDeveloperTools_ES/crdtesDLLLoader.jsx"